tinarskii/twitch-utils/README.md

 ### Chat bot

+- Moderation
-- `Announce` - Announce a message to the chat
+    1. `Announce` - Announce a message to the chat
+    2. `Game    ` - Change stream's game
+    3. `Shoutout` - Shoutout a user
+    4. `Stream  ` - Change stream's title

+- Capitalism
-- `Balance ` - Check your balance
+    1. `Balance ` - Check your balance
-- `Daily   ` - Claim your daily reward
+    2. `Daily   ` - Claim your daily reward
-- `Eat     ` - Chose a random food to eat
-- `Gamble  ` - Gamble your money
+    3. `Gamble  ` - Gamble your money
-- `Game    ` - Change stream's game
-- `Give    ` - Give money to another user
+    4. `Give    ` - Give money to another user
+    5. `Weekly  ` - Claim your weekly reward

+- Miscellaneous
+    1. `Eat     ` - Chose a random food to eat
-- `Hate    ` - How much do you hate someone?
+    2. `Hate    ` - How much do you hate someone?
-- `Help    ` - Show help message
+    3. `Help    ` - Show help message
-- `Love    ` - How much do you love someone?
+    4. `Love    ` - How much do you love someone?
+    5. `Stomp   ` - Stomp on someone

+- Overlay & Customization
-- `Nickname` - Change your nickname (Linked with the overlay)
+    1. `Nickname` - Change your nickname (Linked with the chat overlay)

-- `Shoutout` - Shoutout a user
-- `Stomp   ` - Stomp on someone
-- `Stream  ` - Change stream's title
-- `Weekly  ` - Claim your weekly reward
+- Song Request
+    1. `queue  ` - Show the music queue
+    2. `rm     ` - Remove a song from the queue
+    3. `skip   ` - Skip the current song
+    4. `sr     ` - Add a song to the queue

 ### Overlay

 - `Chat Overlay` - Show chat messages on the stream (Nickname command linked)
 - `Event Feed  ` - Show recent events on the stream (Linked with economic commands)
+- `Music Player` - Play music on the stream (Click now-playing box to hide the video)
+- `Music Queue ` - Show the music queue on the stream (Linked with the music player)

 ## 🛠️ Installation